 Lake Monticello Volunteer Fire Department

-The Lake Monticello Volunteer Fire Department was formed in 1974, by community members, to serve the Lake Monticello community.
-At that time the department consisted of a handful of members and two pieces of apparatus, a 1977 Pierce mini - pumper with a 500 GPM pump and 250 gallons of water, the department also had an American Lafrance engine (Specs and manufacturing date unknown).
+The Lake Monticello Volunteer Fire Department was formed on April 9, 1974, by community members who volunteered, to serve the Lake Monticello community.
+At that time, the department consisted of a handful of members and two pieces of apparatus, a Pierce mini-pumper with a 500-gpm pump and 250 gallons of water, the department also had an American LaFrance engine.
+One year later, in 1975, members of the fire department, et al, formed the Lake Monticello Rescue Squad to provide prompt and rapid medical aid to the residents of Lake Monticello.

-Today the department’s fleet consists of two engines, a tanker, a truck company, a brush truck and a command vehicle.
-Our fire department currently operates the only aerial ladder in Fluvanna County.
-Thanks to the hard work and dedication of its membership, the fire department has been able to obtain grants for equipment and apparatus.
-The County of Fluvanna is also extremely helpful in assisting with the funding of not only our apparatus and equipment but also our operational funds.
-However, the organization still depends heavily on donations from the members and businesses of the community.
+Thanks to the demanding work-ethic and dedication of our membership, the fire department has been able to obtain grants and donations for equipment and apparatus.
+The County of Fluvanna is also extremely helpful in assisting with the funding of not only our apparatus and equipment but also our operational costs.
+However, the organization still depends heavily on donations from the citizens and businesses in the community.